VARK® Learning Styles help our Twisted Tutors understand how our Twisted Learners Learn.

 - Write questions from notes and answer them thoroughly

-K: Kinesthetic – Kinesthetic Learners learn best when they are physically active, or through learning activities that involve active participation.
-They can be fidgety and not enjoy sitting still for extended periods of time, which sometimes comes across as disruptive or uninterested.
+Kinesthetic Learners learn best when they are physically active or through learning activities that involve active participation.
+They can be fidgety and might not enjoy sitting still for extended periods of time, which sometimes comes across as disruptive or uninterested.
+This isn’t necessarily the case!
+If a student seems restless, they might need an exercise break to refocus, or they might benefit from a hands-on approach.
+Kinesthetic learners want to do activities with their hands, and they can often find success constructing and deconstructing physical models to aid their learning.

 - Write down examples & cases in class, relate to something you do outside of class